nextgis/docs_ng/source/docs_ngweb_3D/source/3D_tilesets.rst

    Resource name "3D tileset"

+On the second tab it is possible to add a textual description of the resource in any form.
 On the third tab the user can add metadata to the 3D tileset resource (:numref:`ngw3D_metadata_3D_tileset`).

 .. figure:: _static/ngw3D_metadata_3D_tileset_en.png